 Green Arrow was originally and for a long time after his introduction mild mannered and apolitical - essentially a better adjusted equivalent to Batman, at a time when even Batman was more prone to smiling than his current incarnation.
 His left wing politics and spikier personality generally only became part of his character in the late Sixties, nearly three decades after the character's introduction.

 Terra as originally written in The Judas Contract has become this over the years.
 In the original Teen Titans comics from the 1980s she was canonically "psychopathic" and "evil".
-She had no ulterior motive for being The Mole or hating the Titans besides just being cruel and hating "goody-two-shoes" people.
+She had no ulterior motive for being The Mole or hating the Titans, besides just being cruel and hating "goody-two-shoes" people.
 Word of God is that Terra's Age-Gap Romance with Deathstroke was there to make her seem even more gross.
-Terra's original interpretation however has caused a lot of Values Dissonance, especially with people criticizing how the Slut-Shaming factor to her relationship with Deathstroke and noting how Terra is vilified while Deathstroke often gets treated far more positively.
-As a result, since the 2000s DC has made an emphasis to portray her as a less one-dimensional character, being a troubled youth who fell in love with an older man who ended up emotionally manipulating (or even drugging in some comics) her.
-She's still morally ambiguous but she's evil For the Evulz.
+Terra's original interpretation, however, has caused a lot of Values Dissonance, especially with people criticizing the Slut-Shaming factor to her relationship with Deathstroke and noting how Terra is vilified while Deathstroke often gets treated far more positively.
+As a result, since the 2000s DC has made an emphasis to portray her as a less one-dimensional character, being a troubled youth who fell in love with an older man who ended up emotionally manipulating her (or even, in some comics, drugging her).
+She's still evil For the Evulz, but she's a more morally ambiguous character.

 Amanda Waller was originally a tough, intimidating woman who also had a strong moral code.
 Indeed, much of her meanness was just an act, and she was willing to go against orders for the sake of her Suicide Squad.
 When she believed that the U.S. government had been corrupted, she took the Squad and went rogue.
 These days, however, most readers know her as a sociopathic manipulator who believes in My Country, Right or Wrong and throws away the lives of the Squad at the drop of a hat.